daniidoko/finance-tracker/README.md

 # finance-tracker
-This project acts like a digital notebook for proper workflow and management of income or funds
+This project acts as a digital notebook for proper workflow and management of income or funds